 Cream Cheese – Egg – Cheddar Cheese – Garlic – Italian Seasoning – Onion Powder – Garlic Powder – Almond Flour – Heavy Cream – Bacon – Pickled Jalapeno

 These are no ordinary biscuits either.
 When they are made with cream cheese, almond flour, cheddar cheese, bacon and pickled jalapeno they could never be ordinary.
 What an explosion of flavors.
 I included these because sometimes you don’t want just black and ordinary.
 You want flavor.
 I say that because my dad doesn’t like anything flavorful.
-That’s a joke really but he does only like plain food that I don’t think has much flavor.
+That’s a joke really but he does only like plain food that I don’t think has very much flavor.
 He doesn’t like spices except for salt and pepper.
 These aren’t bland and plain, that’s for sure.